 How to Communicate When Sleep Training Isn’t Working

 If one of the parents can see the logic in a certain approach but feels strong adverse reactions while putting it in practice, talk about it.
 Your partner can help you.

 Letting your baby cry (even for a few minutes) can feel cruel and devastating, especially as it rekindles old sores of times we did not feel held and cared for.
 Let your partner hold you.
 Remember that your baby is only acting on impulse at the moment.
 You are not marking him for life or making him feel unloved.

 However, if any of the approaches you are trying is not working for you or your baby, discuss it with your spouse.
 If something is important to one party, it should be important to the other.

 Use the same communication steps as listed above.
 Any new approach requires constant evaluation and fine-tuning.

 What to Do When Your Spouse Won’t Stop Cosleeping

-Having your first babies is wonderful and amazing.
+Having your first baby is wonderful and amazing.
 Yet, it can be stressful to adjust to your new responsibilities.
 The paternal role is dynamic and requires flexibility.
-It entails finding a balance between nurturing, holding, caring (healthy attachment) and allowing your baby tiny steps forward to becoming their own person.
+It entails finding a balance between nurturing, holding, caring (healthy attachment), and allowing your baby tiny steps forward to becoming their person.